wulukewu/shopping-site-api/README.md

 This is the backend API for a shopping site, built with Node.js, Express.js, and MongoDB.
 It provides user authentication (registration and login) and manages product data.
 This version is configured to run both locally and as a serverless function on Netlify.

+## Frontend Repository

+The frontend repository for this project can be found [here](https://github.com/wulukewu/shopping-site).

+## Demo

+Check out the live demo of the project [here](https://shopping-site.luke-ray.site).

 ## Features

 *   **User Authentication:**